Making Bead Chain the Quick Way

 Cut the Wire for Each Bead Link

-Before I make the first link, I cut a piece of wire that I know is longer than I need.
+Before you make the first link, cut a piece of wire that you know is longer than you need.
 In this case, 2 inches of 24 g wire.
-I make a wire wrapped link and when I trim the extra wire on each side of the wrapped loop, I save and measure the cut off.
-In this case, my extra is just under 1 inch - so I know each link takes just over 1 inch of wire.
-BUT, you can't actually cut the amount of wire you need.
+After you make the wire wrapped link trim the extra wire on each side and save and measure the excess.
+In this case, the extra is just under 1 inch.
+So now we know each link takes just over 1 inch of wire.
+But remember, you can't actually cut the amount of wire you need.
 There needs to be a little extra to account for variation in the size of the beads and loops, plus you need a little extra to grab onto and make your wraps.
 Since this wire can get marred and flattened by your pliers, it's always best to plan to trim a little on every wrap.

 Make the Loop for Each Bead Link

 After you have cut the wire for each bead link, you are going to make the loop for each link.
 The quick method for making a bead chain uses each tool to finish as many links as possible before putting down that tool and moving on to others.
 In this case, you will use your round nose pliers to make all of the loops for the links.